-[Rule 5.55 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 6.55 effective 1/1/22; Rule 6.55 renumbered as 6.54 effective 7/1/24]
+[Rule 5.55 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 6.55 effective 1/1/22]

-6.55 ORDERS FOR WITHDRAWALS OF FUNDS IN BLOCKED ACCOUNTS
+6.56 ORDERS FOR WITHDRAWALS OF FUNDS IN BLOCKED ACCOUNTS

-Withdrawals from blocked accounts may be requested by ex parte petition.
-Where withdrawal is sought because the minor has reached majority and the order establishing the blocked account is not self-executing, a certified copy of the minor's birth certificate or other convincing evidence of the minor's age must be presented with the petition for withdrawal.
+Withdrawals are handled informally by the Court upon ex parte petition by the guardian.
+Normally an attorney need not be involved.
+Where withdrawal is sought because the minor has reached majority, the order establishing the blocked account is not self-executing, a certified copy of the minor's birth certificate or other convincing evidence of the minor's age must be presented with the petition for withdrawal.
 The order must provide for the payment of the funds only to the former minor.
 Where withdrawal is sought prior to majority, the purpose of the withdrawal must be fully disclosed.
 Withdrawals are disfavored except in cases of medical emergencies or unusual needs which a parent is unable to meet.